 The move from seven potential models to two variants of an internal accountability/hybrid model was iterative over a series of sessions.
 In one session, after explanation of legal counsel’s findings, two models: the internal trust and the external trust, were deemed unsuitable to meet the CWG-Stewardship’s requirements because the structures were not necessarily recognized legally outside of the U.S. Upon conclusion of these sessions, the CWG-Stewardship also agreed to defer further consideration of the “Contract Co.” model (in part, because it did not receive sufficient support after the first public comment period), until the viability of the remaining models could be further considered.
 In addition, the CWG-Stewardship agreed to defer further consideration of the fully internal model or the standalone IANA hybrid model.
 The CWG-Stewardship agreed that the remaining models: two variants of an internal accountability/hybrid model (the legal separation model and the functional separate model) required further research on the part of legal counsel before the CWG-Stewardship could make a determination.

 Following the meetings in Istanbul, the CWG-Stewardship, in consultation with its independent legal counsel, held various meetings and reviewed various memos from its legal counsel to determine which of the two variants of an internal accountability/hybrid model – the legal separation model and the functional separation model – would be recommended.
-The CWG-Stewardship determined that the legal separation model was preferred because it “ring-fenced” PTI as a separate legal entity at the outset, allowing for possible separation from ICANN in the future, if necessary.
+The CWG-Stewardship determined that the legal separation model was preferred because it would establish PTI as a separate legal entity at the outset, allowing for possible separation from ICANN in the future, if necessary.
 In addition, the legal separation model allowed for a contract between ICANN and PTI.
 With that decision reached, the CWG-Stewardship turned its focus to developing an accountability framework to support this model, while legal counsel assisted in addressing governance issues related to the model.

 The consideration for the CWG-Stewardship, with consultation from its independent legal counsel, became whether to support a functionally separate model or a legally separate model.
-The group eventually chose the legally separate model because it “ring-fenced” the PTI entity at the outset, allowing for possible separation from ICANN in the future, if necessary.
+The group eventually chose the legally separate model because it would establish the separate PTI entity at the outset, allowing for possible separation from ICANN in the future, if necessary.
 With that compromise in place, the CWG-Stewardship turned its focus to developing an accountability framework to support this model, while legal counsel assisted in addressing governance issues.

 Client committee/independent, external legal services